The Exact WKB analysis for asymmetric scalar preheating: The EWKB for the higher-order differential equations

 where $\eta\equiv\hbar^{-1}$ is a large parameter for the WKB expansion. $S_{-1}$ obeys the equation given by

 which has solutions

 The formal turning points are $t=-1$ for $\zeta_1=\zeta_2$ and $t=1$ for $\zeta_1=\zeta_3$, both of which are the Airy-type (i.e, three Stokes lines are coming out of a turning point).
-The Stokes lines are presented in Fig.\ref{fig-BNR}.
+The Stokes lines are presented in Fig.\ref{fig-NBR}.

-Without the ``new Stokes line'' denoted by $3_2$ in Fig.\ref{fig-BNR}, the connection formulae are inconsistent between the route above and below the crossing point of $1_2$ and $3_1$.
-The new Stokes line ($3_2$) was introduced to solve the problem of global inconsistency.
-Note that the Stokes phenomena are not observed on the dotted part.
-Looking into more details using the Borel resummation, one can find an extra turning point at the origin, which is called the ``virtual turning point''\cite{Virtual:2015HKT}.
+Without the ``new Stokes line'' denoted by $3_2$ in Fig.\ref{fig-NBR}, the connection formulae are inconsistent between the route above and below the crossing points of $1_2$ and $3_1$.
+(Details of the calculation are given in Ref.\cite{NBR}.
+Without the New Stokes line, the connection matrix seems to depend on the route.)
+The new Stokes line ($3_2$) was introduced to solve the problem of the global inconsistency.
+Note that the Stokes phenomenon is not observed on the dotted part.
+(This was the speculation in Ref.\cite{NBR}, but later works\cite{Aoki:2019, Takei:2008, Virtual:2015HKT} revealed the mathematics behind it.)
+The regular and the dotted parts of the new Stokes line are easily distinguished by considering the consistency of the Stokes phenomena around the crossing points.

+Using the EWKB, one can find an extra turning point at the origin, which was named the ``virtual turning point''\cite{Virtual:2015HKT}.
 The virtual turning point is the solution of

 Here $t_{ij}$ is the solution of $\zeta_i=\zeta_j$ (normal turning points), which are $t_{12}=-1$ and $t_{13}=1$ in this case.
 One can solve the equation to find the virtual turning point at $t_v=0$.
-Since the virtual turning point is placed on the dotted line, it causes nothing in physics (i.e, unlike the turning point of the Schr\"odinger equation, it is not the point where a classical object turns around).
+Since the virtual turning point is placed on the dotted line, it causes nothing in physics (but is very important in mathematics).

-The above example of the BNR equation had two turning points of the Airy-type on the real axis.
-Let us extend the model to have the Weber-type MTP(Merger pair of turning points) structure.
-What we are considering here is a double turning point of the degenerated MTP structure, from which four Stokes lines are coming out.\footnote{See Ref.\cite{Enomoto:2020xlf,Enomoto:2021hfv,Taya:2020dco,Kitamoto:2020tjm} for more details about the MTP structure and the Weber function.} Following Ref.\cite{Virtual:2015HKT}, we consider a three-level Landau-Zener model for the third-order differential equation given by
+In the above example of the NBR equation, there were two Airy-type turning points on the real axis.
+Although the NBR model is very informative and historically important for understanding the new Stokes lines, it does not describe the scattering problem in physics.
+Therefore, we will consider another model in which the Stokes lines have local MTP structures.
+Following Ref.\cite{Virtual:2015HKT}, we consider a three-level Landau-Zener model\cite{Zener:1932ws}.
+In the multi-level Landau-Zener model, the MTP structure appears at each level crossing.
+In the three-level Landau-Zener model, there are three kinds of MTP for level crossings because level crossings are defined for pairs.